pitfail/pitfail-reports/report2/report2.rst

 Persistent Data Storage
 -----------------------

-Pitfail does need to store data to outlast a single execution of the system since users will be playing Pitfail for months or years at a time.
+PitFail does need to store data to outlast a single execution of the system since users will be playing PitFail for months or years at a time.

 The persistent objects are the users' accounts, the users' transactions, and stocks' performances, and portfolios' performances over time.
 Each user will be associated with numerous buys, sells, and derivatives and these will all need to be stored in a medium for quick and reliable access.
 For each transaction, this data will increase.
 Each stock and portfolio will represent the true test of the data storage.
 These objects require performance data that the users require a visual graph for and statistics on.
 Depending on the sampling frequency of stock prices, this data can grow every five to thirty minutes.